sjmog/ralyxa/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/sjmog/ralyxa.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+The main areas of focus are:

+- Account linking :construction:
+- Audio directives :construction:
+- Reprompts :construction:
+- Generators?

 ## License